 Our last update came just before the Ontario Provincial Championships of the Three Minute Thesis (3MT) competition.
 It’s since passed and I’m happy to report that it was incredible fun.
-(For fuller coverage of the event, see my article on the School of Graduate Studies homepage).
 In addition to taking in thirty snippets of astonishing research (whose variety Windsor contestant Chris Allan and I agreed was best described by analogy to “a box of Timbits”) I gleaned some insight from the judges and contestants about something that, in retrospect, would have made a fantastic entry and meta-commentary on the event – memorization and the performative aspect of public speaking.

 (Side note: There actually was one presentation that cleverly reflected on the conditions of the competition itself, which was from Kamilla Pietrzyk, a PhD student in Political Science at York, whose talk was entitled “Fast Activism: Changing the world in the age of distraction.”
 Kamilla wryly urged us to slow down in our lives as she capably raced through a ninety second summary of her research; her irony was lost on no one.)